21 days/ 20 nights

-Photographer Ruslan Galeev One of the most known Russian Tsars, Ivan the Terrible, built the Sviyazhsk fortress on the small island near the confluence of Sviyaga and Volga rivers.
-The construction had only taken four weeks.
+Photographer Ruslan Galeev One of Russia's most famous tsars, Ivan the Terrible, built the Sviyazhsk fortress on a small island near the confluence of the Sviyaga and Volga rivers.
+It took only four weeks to build.
 The Tsar used it to launch the attack and successfully conquer Kazan.

 Attractions to visit today:

-- John the Baptist (Ioanno-Predtechenskiy) Monastery of 1551.
-There is the Temple of St. Sergius of Radonezh on the monastery land where the Icon of the Mother of All Who Sorrow is exhibited.
+- John the Baptist (Ioanno-Predtechenskiy) Monastery from 1551.
+On the monastery grounds is the temple of St Sergius of Radonezh, where the icon of the Mother of All Sorrows is exhibited.

-- Holy Dormition (Uspenskiy) Monastery with the St. Nicholas Chapel.
+- The Uspensky Monastery with the Chapel of St. Nicholas.

-- the Monument to Victims of Political Repression (during the Soviet era Sviyazhsk was used as a detention center for political prisoners).
+- Monument to the Victims of Political Repression (during the Soviet era Sviyazhsk was used as a detention centre for political prisoners).

 - Lazy Torzhok amusement park, where you can try on tsar attire or prisoner's clothes, try yourself on axe throwing and enjoy a local cuisine after.

-In the evening we will drive you to the railway station where you’ll have a train to the next Trans-Siberian station: Yekaterinburg.
+In the evening we'll take you to the railway station where you'll catch a train to the next Trans-Siberian station: Yekaterinburg.